 There is also a Kensington Lock Slot and a combo mic/headphone audio jack.
 There is no built-in DVD optical drive perhaps in a bid of making the laptop as light as possible.
 There is a 720p webcam above the display with dual microphones that you can use to make video calls using programs like Skype.

 The Lenovo Y700 comes with a 15.6-inch matte display with a standard 1,920 x 1,080-pixel resolution.
-The display has an in-plane switching (IPS) technology that allows for wide viewing angles of up to 178-degrees off center.
-The display is a touch-screen, something that is rather misplaced when it comes to a gaming laptop, they could have rather invested more on a spacious Solid state drive.
+The display has an in-plane switching (IPS) technology that allows for wide viewing angles of up to 178-degrees off-center.
+The display is a touch-screen, something that is rather misplaced when it comes to a gaming laptop, they could have rather invested more on a spacious solid-state drive.

 The Lenovo Y700 laptop is powered by a sixth-generation Intel-Core i7-6700QH 2.6 GHz processor with a Turbo Boost to 3.5GHz.
-The Skylake chip scores where it matters as it is fast, super responsive and gets to accomplish its tasks seamlessly.
+The Skylake chip scores where it matters as it is fast, super responsive, and gets to accomplish its tasks seamlessly.
 There is 12GB of DDR3L RAM stacked in the laptop that allows the system to quickly access frequently-used files and data, as well as ensures there is smooth multitasking.

 The hardcore gamers can at least feel at home as the machine is capable of handling almost anything thrown its way at medium settings courtesy of the Nvidia GeForce GTX 960 GPU with 4GB of VRAM Graphics card.
-The laptop played Battlefront: Hardline and Shadow of Mardor smoothly on high settings with 60fps.
+The laptop played Battlefront: Hardline and Shadow of Mordor smoothly on high settings with 60fps.
 It was able to play recently released games like Just Cause 3 with the game running at frame rates of between 45-55fps.

 It also plays The Division well at medium settings running at between 55-60fps.
 The fans on the Lenovo help to keep it cool, when playing games, you can hear them spin but they are barely heard if you increase the speaker volume.

-The Lenovo Y700 is a great laptop with a sleek, solid and sexy build up quality.
+The Lenovo Y700 is a great laptop with a sleek, solid, and sexy build-up quality.
 It has a beautiful screen and a nice keyboard for typing but lacks the oomph needed to overthrow the gaming warriors due to its mid-range graphics chip.
 It has a vibrant and bright screen however you are likely to experience some glare due to the semi-glossy panel and has a 10-point touch that works well.